nigelwhite/pa-d9-nav/readmeNW.md

 - insert Bootstrap classes into the main menu twig template at web/themes/custom/b5subtheme/templates/menu--main.html.twig
 - so that the fly-out off-canvas menu works on small screens

+What I have done

+- created a subtheme b5subtheme
+- inserted the js and css from the Bootstrap example
+- registered the js and css as a library in the subtheme
+- created some example menu links in a Main Menu

 No need to tidy up the appearance of the theme.
 We haven't had the brief for the colours/spacing/font etc yet from our design colleague (who hasn't been appointed yet!)

 To generate the site